fiveohhh/cham9000/docs/source/architecture.rst

 consideration is given to determine an efficient and cohesive way to send messages between the central server and any other sensor nodes.

+Careful consideration is also given to extensibility.
+The Cham is to be designed as a home monitoring solution.
+There will be some core functionality that will allow out of the box operations, but most of the functionality will be provided through the implementation of plugins.
+Therefor, a key element of the architecture will be the ease of plugin development.

 Requirements
 ------------